ansible/awx/docs/clustering.md

     can communicate with the database.
 * Crucially when network partitioning is resolved all nodes should recover into a consistent state
 * Upgrade Testing, verify behavior before and after are the same for the end user.
+* Project Updates should be thoroughly tested for all scm types (git, svn, hg) and for manual projects.

 ## Performance Testing